-- a trimmed energy absorbing foam and structure (A), - and a fold strap (B). - 1.
+- A trimmed energy absorbing foam and structure (A). - A fold strap (B). - 1.
 Pull the fold strap to fold the outboard head restraint. - 2.
 Pull up on the head restraint to place the head restraint back to the upright position.

 Second row center seat head restraint - The center rear head restraint is fixed and non-adjustable.
-The head restraint consists of a trimmed foam covering over the upper structure of the seat back.
+The head restraint consists of a trimmed foam covering over the upper structure of the seatback.